JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 ## Learning the basics

-You can start with something you're interested

-TODO: "Depending on your level of understanding..."
+You can learn KMP fundamentals in a way that suits you:

 * To quickly see Kotlin Multiplatform in action, try the [quickstart](quickstart.md).
   You'll set up your environment and run a sample application on different platforms.